The History of IAATO

 IAATO was founded after the signing of the Antarctic Environmental Protocol earlier in 1991.
 This Protocol established rigorous standards beyond those already outlined in the Antarctic Treaty of 1959 and provided the framework for the continued protection of the Antarctic environment.

-Joining together enabled the individual companies to pool their resources and also lobby their respective governments to develop substantive regulations and guidelines compatible with the best practices that were already being followed in the field.
+Joining together enabled the individual companies to pool their resources and also engage their respective governments to develop substantive regulations and guidelines compatible with the best practices that were already being followed in the field.

 And so began IAATO’s mission to advocate and promote the practice of safe and environmentally friendly private-sector travel to the Antarctic.